AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

     return value == "true" || value == "1" || value == "on";
 }
 ```
-Note that you don’t need and also **can’t** declare the specializations; you only define them.
+Note that you don't need and also **can't** declare the specializations; you only define them.
 Because it is a full specialization, and it is in a header file,
 you have to declare it with `inline` to avoid errors
 if the definition is included by different translation units.